AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This thesis explores how evolving structural conditions have shaped the role of municipal energy planning in Denmark, with a case of Aarhus- and Thisted Municipality.
-It examines how strategic energy planning (SEP) approaches can account for electricity grid development, and how institutional and regulatory frameworks influence local planning practices.
-A historical analysis of Aarhus Municipality’s planning practices reveals a path dependency shaped by structural conditions, leading to institutional path dependency, and a misalignment between municipal energy planning and electricity grid expansion.
-Fragmented governance and regulatory inertia limit municipalities’ ability to coordinate with electricity grid infrastructure actors, and plan holistically.
-Through a comparative analysis, Thisted Municipality demonstrates how local adaptation of SEP practice, with tools such as spatial zoning, and early stakeholder involvement, can support integration of energy infrastructure.
-However, differences in local conditions, and the voluntary nature of SEP, mean such approaches are not directly transferable.
-The thesis concludes that enabling municipalities to act as strategic actors in the energy transition requires improved coordination, clarified institutional roles, and adequate resources, alongside broader governance reforms.
+This thesis examines how changing structural conditions have shaped the role of municipal energy planning in Denmark, using Aarhus and Thisted Municipalities as case studies.
+It focuses on strategic energy planning (SEP)—a voluntary municipal approach to align energy supply, demand, and infrastructure—and how SEP can take electricity grid development into account.
+It also analyzes how institutional and regulatory frameworks influence local planning practices.
+A historical study of Aarhus shows path dependency: past decisions and structures constrain later choices, producing a mismatch between municipal energy plans and expansion of the electricity grid.
+Fragmented governance and regulatory inertia limit municipalities’ ability to coordinate with grid infrastructure actors and to plan holistically.
+A comparative analysis finds that Thisted demonstrates how local adaptation of SEP—using tools such as spatial zoning (designating areas for specific uses) and early stakeholder involvement—can support integration of energy infrastructure.
+However, differing local conditions and the voluntary nature of SEP mean these approaches are not easily transferable.
+The thesis concludes that enabling municipalities to act as strategic actors in the energy transition requires better coordination, clearer institutional roles, and adequate resources, alongside broader governance reforms.